mrSolutionist/QR-Code-Scanner-View-Kit/README.md

 by Robin Geroge
 iOS Developer

+# It supports Most types of QRScanner and Barcode scans.

 # Package Documentation
 The QRScannerViewKit package provides a SwiftUI view that can be used to scan QR codes using the device's camera.
 It creates a full-screen camera view with a square portion that acts as the camera, and scans for QR codes within that square.
 When a code is detected, a handler function that you provide is called with the scanned code as a parameter.